wisnuprama/nadia/README.md

 This project is intended to optimize the given dataset of chemical compounds.
-Somehow my girlfriend research has to optimize around 350 chemical compounds by hand manually, by opening the program, click here and there, save it to other formats (`mol2` & `pdb`).
+Somehow my girlfriend research has to optimize around 350 chemical compounds and find the lowest energy conformer by hand manually, by opening the program, click here and there, save it to other formats (`mol2` & `pdb`).
 Thanks Marvin!

 The library used is not free and need some license and agreement.
 Please see the acknowledgment.